dec1992/GA-Project-2/README.md

 ### Heroes Page Search and Filter
 - We used onChange on an input and a select field on our page in order to allow the user to search for a hero, and to filter the heroes by publisher.
-- The seravh function and the filter we designed to be able to be used in conjunction with one another.
+- The search function and the filter was designed to be able to be used in conjunction with one another.
 - We wrote functions to filter the data from our array based on the selected field and the input and render the results on the page.

 ```